MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 ## Prerequisites

 - [Turn on Copilot AI features in your environment](suggested-replies.md).
-- Add Sales app to the meeting.
+- Add the Sales app to the meeting.
 - Transcribe the meeting.

 ## Supported languages